Supplementary rules to Regulations concerning studies at the University of Bergen (study regulations) - Faculty of Science and Technology

 Supplementary rules for §6-4

-Bachelor’s programs can upon application to the faculty teach some of the 200-level courses in English, e.g. because the learning outcome description of the program shows that students should learn English academic language.
-An application for an exception in a course requires academic justification and must be in line with the university’s language policy guidelines.
+Study programs can teach some of the courses in English, e.g. because the learning outcome description of a program shows that students should learn English academic language or because the courses will be taught to international students.
+Exception in a course requires academic justification and must be in line with the university’s language policy guidelines.

 Supplementary rules for §6-5 (4)

 Ranking rules for admission to courses with limited capacity shall be stated in the course description.
-If nothing else is specified, admission is ranked by points.
+If nothing else is specified, admission is ranked by current principles.

 Supplementary rules for §6-5 (5)